JDChallenger/EHT_Visualise/README.md

 Once you have installed R and Rstudio, click on the green button 'Code' near the top of this page, and select 'Download ZIP'.
 After you've extracted the files, open the R project file 'EHT_Visualise.Rproj' in Rstudio.
 Then open the tutorial script 'script_for_tutorial.R'.
 This script will allow you to load and view the data, and perform the data analysis.

 There are some R packages you will need to install in order to carry out the analyses.
-For convenience we list them here, along with the instruction to install them:
+For convenience we list them here, along with the command to install them:

 ```
 install.packages(c('lme4','devtools','MASS','RColorBrewer','cowplot','ggplot2','dplyr','reshape2'))